hashgraph/hedera-sourcify/README.md

 ### _ui_ service

 The _ui_ service is a single page application based on React.
 As such, it cannot be configured by environment variables at runtime.
-It reads it configuration from a file located at the following path: `/usr/share/nginx/html/config.json` In deployment, the actual configuration can be provided to the container via a mount point.
+It reads its configuration from a file located at the following path `/usr/share/nginx/html/config.json`.
+In deployment, the actual configuration can be provided to the container via a mount point.

 Example contents for `config.json`